Hero banner

 Consumer Preface

-Deprescribing is a systematic process of tapering, stopping, discontinuing, or withdrawing one or more medicines that are considered inappropriate or no longer beneficial to improve outcomes.
 This deprescribing guideline was developed in response to the growing need to provide guidance for optimising medication regimens in older people to reduce adverse outcomes and their treatment burden.
 It represents a collaborative partnership between consumers, carers, healthcare professionals, and researchers.

 This guideline is not a strict mandate; rather, it serves as a resource to assist clinical decision-making in partnership with individuals, their families, and carers.
 We believe that open dialogue and transparent decision-making between healthcare professionals and individuals is essential.
 Healthcare professionals must place individuals at the centre of their care, adopting a holistic, whole-person perspective that honours each individual's unique journey.
+Many clinicians know their patient well, and clinical intuition, which is honed through training, experience, and deep personal understanding, can play a valuable role in guiding thoughtful, person-centred decisions.

-The decision to deprescribe a medicine or a few medications is multifaceted, shaped by an interplay of clinical, psychological, sociodemographic, financial, and physiological factors - each of which may hold varying significance for different individuals.
-Emotional considerations, in particular, play a vital role for older people as they make treatment choices.
+The decision to deprescribe a medicine or a few medications is multifaceted, shaped by an interplay of clinical, psychological, sociodemographic, financial, and physiological factors, each of which may hold varying significance for different individuals.
+Emotional considerations in particular play a vital role for older people as they make treatment choices.
 Thoughtful attention to how culture, values, and preferences influence clinical contexts can ensure that older people feel valued, respected, and dignified, ultimately enhancing their healthcare experience.

 As you engage with this guideline, remember the profound significance of centring individuals, their carers, and loved ones in decision-making.
 These are the people who best understand their personal circumstances, goals, and preferences, and whose lives will be directly impacted by any decisions.